gerbenvoshol/bam2fastq/README.md

 AUTHOR

 This program was originally developed at HudsonAlpha by Phillip Dexheimer.
-It was packaged on github and slightly modified by Jared Simpson.
+It was packaged on github and slightly modified by Jared Simpson and later by Gerben Voshol.